 - What activities can we do at home to improve his or her skills?

-This way, while they are talking at length about your child, you can go back and ask any specific questions you have.
+This way, while they talk at length about your child, you can go back and ask any specific questions you have.

-I know at our meeting the teacher’s talked for quite a long time about my children.
+I know at our meeting the teachers talked for quite a long time.
 This meant it was hard to remember every single thing I had questions about.
 So, taking notes as each teacher speaks will help you ask the right questions before you leave the meeting.

 After your IEP meeting, what happens next?
 If your child has not already started, he or she will begin going for extra help at the interval established during the IEP meeting.

 Depending on the regulations set by your state, you will receive a certain number of updates throughout the year on your child’s progress.